Learning About Wine On Sea Days

 We Learned Something About Wine As We Tasted

 As we moved through the session, Milan, using his slides, taught us a little bit about the classic European wine regions.
 We started with a history of wine in this area.
 He talked about production volumes and a little about consumption habits around the world.
 We learned about the governing bodies for wine.
-And we now knew what to call the various wine bottle sizes.

 We like wine but are not real wine connoisseurs.
 So we are always interested to learn more.
 We certainly picked up a bit of information as we did our classic European wine tasting session.
 And unlike when we went wine tasting in Napa, we did not drink so much that we forgot it all before we were finished.